Homemade Harissa in Under 5 Minutes

 Harissa is a spicy vegan-friendly chili paste or sauce that originated in the southern Mediterranean region of North Africa, particularly in Tunisia.
 Harissa is now popular in international kitchens and has spread globally due to its bold, flavorful heat.

-It is made from a blend of roasted red peppers, hot chili peppers (such as serrano or baklouti), garlic, spices (like smoked paprika, cumin, coriander, and caraway), and olive oil.
+It is made from a blend of roasted red peppers, hot chili peppers (more info below ⬇️ on best ones to use), garlic, spices (smoked paprika, cumin, coriander, and fennel), and olive oil.
 The combination creates a rich, fiery, and smoky flavor.

 The beauty of making Harissa is how versatile it is.
 It can be used as a condiment, a marinade for meats, or as a seasoning in soups, stews, and couscous dishes.
 We love adding this to chickpea stews for a delicious vegan dip or added to boneless chicken thighs for a rich and flavorful sauce.